initstring/evil-ssdp/README.md

   -s SMB, --smb SMB     IP address of your SMB server.
 Defalts to the primary
                         address of the "interface" provided.
   ```

+# Templates
+The following templates come with the tool.
+If you have good design skills, please contribute one of your own!

+- `bitcoin`:    Will show up in Windows Explorer as "Bitcoin Wallet".
+Phishing page is just a random set of Bitcoin private/public/address info.
+There are no actual funds in these accounts.
+- `password-vault`: Will show up in Windows Explorer as "IT Password Vault".
+Phishing page contains a short list of fake passwords / ssh keys / etc.
+- `xxe-smb`: Will not likely show up in Windows Explorer.
+Used for finding zero day vulnerabilities in XML parsers.
+Will trigger an "XXE - VULN" alert in the UI for hits and will attempt to force clients to authenticate with the SMB server, with 0 interaction.
+- `xxe-exfil`: Another example of searching for XXE vulnerabilities, but this time attempting to exfiltrate the a test file from a Windows host.
+Of course you can customize this to look for whatever specific file you are after, Windows or Linux.
+If you get this working on multi-line files, PLEASE let me know how you did it.

 # Technical Details
 Simple Service Discovery Protocol (SSDP) is used by Operating Systems (Windows, MacOS, Linux, IOS, Android, etc) and applications (Spotify, Youtube, etc) to discover shared devices on a local network.
 It is the foundation for discovering and advertising Universal Plug & Play (UPNP) devices.